The 2025 Online Thriller School

 Attendance is limited, and we sell out every year, so please REGISTER TODAY!

-Below you will find the full 2023 schedule, FAQ, and instructor bios.
+Below you will find the full 2025 schedule, FAQ, and instructor bios (coming soon!).

 Please note: All classes are recorded.
 The recordings are typically available within a few hours of the conclusion of the class, and we make those available to the students right away.
 You’ll also have access to the recordings for at least 1 year after the class is over.